xozi/modbot/README.md

 ### Profile
 Profiles are embed messages with details about the user.
 The /fetchprofile command will generate a profile with records over the user and is dynamically updated.
 The profile present in #modbot-log will be more static in nature and only will be updated when a punishment is commited.
 The log exists for adminstrators to monitor recent punishments and keep track of moderation actions.

-Flags: Quick information to check against for active punishment should be added.
-This includes ban, mute, timeout, in server, or quarantine. (more to be added).

 ### Punishment
 The /punish command will be utilized to add, remove or edit a punishment on a user.